Kerry Katona reveals the reason her marriage with Brian McFadden broke up

 The show celebrated its 18th birthday today and Katona popped on to wish them well.

-During her segment he admitted that the chat show “ruined” her marriage.
+During her segment she admitted that the chat show “ruined” her marriage.

 “I said, ‘I can’t I’m doing Loose Women’ … Can you imagine if I didn’t come on this show and I’d still be married,” she announced to the panelists.